History of the England cricket team to 1939: 1900–1914: The "Golden Age"

 England returned to South Africa in 1909–10 under H.D.G.
 Leveson-Gower, for a five match Test series and fared little better than on their first visit in 1905–06.
 The series was lost 3–2 but this disguises South Africa's superiority.
 The main highlight was Jack Hobbs first (of 15) Test century in the final Test at Newlands, he put on a then record 211 for the first wicket with Wilfred Rhodes.
 This was one of only two personal hundreds by England batsmen in the series.
 The bowling attack was weak – although the last of the great "lob" (underhand) bowlers George Simpson-Hayward had field days in the first three Test matches when he took a total of 21 wickets.
 Colin Blythe bowled England to a consolation win in the fifth Test with ten wickets in the match.
 Legspin dominated on the matting pitches, with the ball often bouncing chest high.
-Vogler took 29 wickets for the home side and Faulkner 29.
+Vogler took 29 wickets for the home team and Faulkner 29.

 England toured Australia in 1911/12 under Plum Warner, but Johnny Douglas took over the captaincy when Warner fell ill prior to the first Test.
-Despite losing that first match at Sydney, a side which boasted Jack Hobbs, Frank Woolley, Sydney Barnes and Wilfred Rhodes hit back to take the next four Tests in style.
+Despite losing that first match at Sydney, a team which boasted Jack Hobbs, Frank Woolley, Sydney Barnes and Wilfred Rhodes hit back to take the next four Tests in style.
 Frank Foster and Barnes dominated with the ball, sharing 66 wickets, while Hobbs, Rhodes and Woolley recorded centuries.
 Hobbs and Rhodes shared opening stands of 147 at Adelaide and a then record 323 at Melbourne in the next Test where Barnes dismissed Bardsley, Kelleway, Hill and Armstrong for 3 runs in his opening spell.
 Later in the game, when the crowd barracked Barnes for deliberating over a field setting, he threw the ball down in disgust and refused to continue until order was restored.
 Frank Woolley also hit 305* in 205 minutes in a tour game against Tasmania.

 The 1912 home season saw a unique experiment with a 9 Test triangular tournament involving South Africa and Australia but it was an idea ahead of its time and was not repeated.
 C.B.
 Fry of Sussex captained the team against Syd Gregory of Australia and Frank Mitchell of South Africa.
 Jack Hobbs scored 107 against Australia at Lords in a rain ruined game.
 The Australia v South Africa match, at Lord's, was notable for a visit by King George V, the first time a reigning monarch had watched Test cricket.
 Barnes took 34 wickets in his 3 Tests against the South Africans.

 England's 1913/14 tour of South Africa was the last before the onset of World War I, and England dominated the rubber, winning 4–0.
 Syd Barnes was once again unplayable, taking 49 wickets in four Tests before boycotting the last in a row over his wife's accommodation.
-Only Herbie Taylor resisted for the home side, with skilful backfoot defence on the matting pitches, scoring 508 runs at 50.8.
+Only Herbie Taylor resisted for the home team, with skilful backfoot defence on the matting pitches, scoring 508 runs at 50.8.